mymro/oebb-api/README.md

  dlt | actual arrival time
  dld | actual arrival date

+##### rta
-rta is very similar to rt I think it describes the delya for the arrival, but I am not certain
+it is very similar to rt I think it describes the delay for the arrival, but I am not certain.

 Name | description
 --- | ---